-Prandin Alternatives (Cont.)
+Prandin Alternatives

 Metformin (Fortamet®, Glucophage®, Glucophage XR®, Glumetza®, or Riomet®) is the only biguanide medication currently available.
 It works by helping the body use its natural insulin better.
 It also decreases sugar (glucose) production by the liver and decreases sugar absorption from the diet.